-The Edge Lookout Barron Falls
+The Edge Lookout

-The Edge Lookout is a newly constructed lookout area in May 2019.
-It is a steel and glass structure which stretches out roughly 160 meters over the Barron Gorge.
+The Edge Lookout is a newly constructed lookout area as of May 2019.
+It is a steel and glass structure that stretches out roughly 160 meters over the Barron Gorge.

-Barron Falls Swimming
+Swimming at Barron Falls

 Cairns Accommodation Guide – Where to Stay

-BEST BUDGET HOSTEL WITH A POOL FOR $19 A NIGHT – MAD MONKEY BACKPACKERS
+BEST BUDGET HOSTEL WITH A POOL – Gilligan’s Backpackers

-The best budget backpacker option in Cairns is Mad Monkey Backpackers.
-This one has a swimming pool, AC, a complete kitchen and even free bike hire to take you around Cairns.
-There are also three locations across Cairns, but we thought that the village was the best.
+The best backpacker option for a great vibe in Cairns is Gilligan’s Backpackers.
+This one has a swimming pool, AC, a complete kitchen and a great common area to meet other travellers.